ArturCx/image-reader-service/README.md

 # Image Reader Service

-This is a Image Reader Service project using LLM.
+This project use a LLM to read the value displayed on a water meter image.

 # Requirements